mgoddard/crdb-embeddings/README.md

 ## DB setup

-* Install a CockroachDB instance, using v.
-24.2.x
+* Install a CockroachDB instance, using version 24.2+
 * Create a user account for the app
 * GRANT this user/role access to the DB being used
+* The app creates all the required tables and indexes

 ## Configure environment variables